GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

 Name                          |Description
 ---------------------------------------------------|-----------
-umaValidateClaimToken                              | Validate claim_token as id_token, assuming it is issued by a local IDP sessionAsJwt                                       | Experimental feature.
-This saves session data as a JWT loginPage                                          | The login page's URL authorizationPage                                  | The oxAuth authorization page URL baseEndpoint                                       | The base URL for endpoints authorizationEndpoint                              | The authorization endpoint URL tokenEndpoint                                      | The token endpoint URL userInfoEndpoint                                   | The User Info endpoint URL clientInfoEndpoint                                 | The Client Info endpoint URL checkSessionIFrame                                 | URL for an OP IFrame that supports cross-origin communications for session state information with the RP Client using the HTML5 postMessage API endSessionEndpoint                                 | URL at the OP to which an RP can perform a redirect to request that the end user be logged out at the OP jwksUri                                            | URL of the OP's JSON Web Key Set (JWK) document.
-This contains the signing key(s) the RP uses to validate signatures from the OP registrationEndpoint                               | Registration endpoint URL OpenIdDiscoveryEndpoint                            | Discovery endpoint URL idGenerationEndpoint                               | ID Generation endpoint URL introspectionEndpoint                              | Introspection endpoint URL introspectionAccessTokenMustHaveUmaProtectionScope | If True, rejects introspection requests if access_token does not have the uma_protection scope in its authorization header
+sessionAsJwt                                       | Experimental feature.
+This saves session data as a JWT Issuer                                             | URL using the https scheme that OP asserts as Issuer identifier baseEndpoint                                       | The base URL for endpoints authorizationEndpoint                              | The authorization endpoint URL tokenEndpoint                                      | The token endpoint URL tokenRevocationEndpoint                            | The URL for the access_token or refresh_token revocation endpoint userInfoEndpoint                                   | The User Info endpoint URL clientInfoEndpoint                                 | The Client Info endpoint URL checkSessionIFrame                                 | URL for an OP IFrame that supports cross-origin communications for session state information with the RP Client using the HTML5 postMessage API endSessionEndpoint                                 | URL at the OP to which an RP can perform a redirect to request that the end user be logged out at the OP jwksUri                                            | URL of the OP's JSON Web Key Set (JWK) document.
+This contains the signing key(s) the RP uses to validate signatures from the OP registrationEndpoint                               | Registration endpoint URL openIdDiscoveryEndpoint                            | Discovery endpoint URL idGenerationEndpoint                               | ID Generation endpoint URL introspectionEndpoint                              | Introspection endpoint URL introspectionAccessTokenMustHaveUmaProtectionScope | If True, rejects introspection requests if access_token does not have the uma_protection scope in its authorization header